jcarreira/cirrus/README.md

 Paper
 =========

 This project is part of a research project on Serverless Machine Learning Workflows.
-This works has been published and can be found here
+This works has been published and can be found here:

 [Joao Carreira, Pedro Fonseca, Alexey Tumanov, Andrew Zhang, Randy Katz.
 In the ACM Symposium on Cloud Computing 2019 (SoCC'19)](https://people.eecs.berkeley.edu/~joao/p13-Carreira.pdf "Cirrus paper")